rynti/openLima/openLima/LINUXREADME.txt

 You should start with the chapter 'Preparation', which you should only do once per linux installation.
-Then you should continue with the chapter 'OpenLima', which will compile the engine.
+Then you should continue with the chapter 'openLima', which will compile the engine.
 After that, you can optionally test the engine using 'LimaBeans' - the test project for openlima.

 Preparation: